 We are proud of our holistic land management and humane livestock handling practices.
-These three videos demonstrate the work we do and how it is interconnected.
+However, we also know that sometimes these ideas can seem a little abstract and difficult to visualize.
+So we've brought together these three videos, to demonstrate the work we do and how it is interconnected with regenerative land management.

 If there is one thing that we southerners have in common, it’s that we love “good ole southern cookin’.”
 It was only a matter of time before White Oak Pastures added their own “Taste of the Town” to Bluffton, Georgia, which was easy considering there is no other place to dine in Bluffton, Georgia.
 What started out as a place for the employees to eat lunch every day is now our Dining Pavilion that serves lunch to our employees, our guests, tour groups, and friends from all over the United States.
 We cook what we grow and raise, right here on our farm, and our condiments and dressings are homemade.
 We southerners are “meat and potatoes” kind of folks.
 But, we don’t want to exclude our vegetarian friends, so we have a homemade vegetarian quiche that will undoubtedly do the trick.

 As Thanksgiving approaches, we are excited to share our hard work with our customers for the holidays.
 Our Certified Non-GMO, Certified Humane, GAP Step 5+ turkeys are never treated with steroids or antibiotics.
 Our birds are able to express their natural instincts as we raise them on pasture and they, in turn, contribute to land regeneration and rural revival.
 We take care of our animals and they take care of us.
 Read on to learn more about the life of a White Oak Pastures turkey.

 Tell us a little about Whole Dog Market and what you do?